Drache93/holepunch-types/README.md

 import BlindPairing from "blind-pairing";
 import ReadyResource from "ready-resource";
 import Corestore from "corestore";
+import Hyperbee from "hyperbee";
+import Hyperblobs from "hyperblobs";
+import Hyperdrive from "hyperdrive";
 import * as b4a from "b4a";
 import { encode, decode } from "z32";